Music Games, Piano, Guitar & Drums

-Restore drum rhythm
+Restore drum rhythm online game

 You want to play by ear for this reason above all others: it just feels good.
 That's it!
 That's why you began playing in the first place, isn't it?
 You play because you dig the sounds coming out of that assembly of wood, steel, sweat and hope.
 And that's the same feeling you'll get, multiplied by 100 or so, when you first start picking out melodies on the guitar.